sivanesanmurugan/Spring_Project_MVC/README.md

 Tables used for each sections:
 -----------------------------

-    1. "🗃️-user table"  for storing user data.
+    1. "🗃️-student table"  for storing user data.

 Steps used to build this application:-
 -----------------------------------------------------------